minio/docs/source/operations/checklists/hardware.rst

 .. important::

-   Starting with :minio-release:`RELEASE.2024-01-28T22-35-53Z`, MinIO preallocates 2GiB of memory per node in distributed setups and 1GiB of memory in single node topologies.
+   Starting with :minio-release:`RELEASE.2024-01-28T22-35-53Z`, MinIO preallocates 2GiB of memory per node in distributed setups and 1GiB of memory for a single-node setup.

 .. _minio-hardware-checklist-storage: